BitBagCommerce/SyliusVueStorefront2Plugin/doc/customization.md

                     model: Sylius\Component\Core\Model\Promotion
     ```

-    That can be sometimes tricky as GraphQL is not following inheritance and sometimes default models point to models in e.g.
+    That can be sometimes tricky as GraphQL is not following inheritance and sometimes default models point to specific components e.g.

-    `Sylius\Component\Core\Model\Promotion` while in models relations they point to interfaces in specific Component like
+    Some components like Promotion have defined their models (`%sylius.model.promotion.class%`) as class from specific Component by default (check promotion component extension)

-    `Sylius\Component\Promotion\Model\Promotion` that can cause errors in Normalization Stage.
+    Serializer would then expect `Sylius\Component\Promotion\Model\Promotion` on output on every mutation when You could expect `Sylius\Component\Core\Model\Promotion` as the models from Core extends the models from distinct Components.

-    The input data is misformatted OR while trying to return mutation data it is comparing string classes instead if object can be an instance of other object or interface.
+    For GraphQL at the moment `Sylius\Component\Core\Model\Promotion` =/= `Sylius\Component\Promotion\Model\Promotion`

 2. Why my properties are not visible as available to query ?